 Before beginning to prepare your proposal, make sure you are well informed of the rules and requirements of the call to which you are submitting a proposal by reading the documents containing this information.
-This is for the most part administrative and financial information contained in the Regulations and in the Announcement of Call for Proposals.
+This is for the most part administrative and financial information contained in the Regulations, in the Announcement of Call for Proposals and in the Budget Execution Norms.

-No information contained in this Guide is intended to take the place of or override any stipulations set forth in the Regulations or the Announcement of the Call for Proposals.
+No information contained in this Guide is intended to replace or override any stipulations set forth in the Regulations, in the Announcement of the Call for Proposals or in the Budget Execution Norms.

-The terms of admissibility of proposals for funding of R&TD projects, as well as the rules and requirements to be observed in the different phases of the proposal process and execution of the project, should it be approved, are set forth in:
+The terms of admissibility of proposals for funding of RS&TD projects, as well as the rules and requirements to be observed in the different phases of the proposal process and execution of the project, should it be approved, are set forth in:

-- Regulations Governing Access to Funding for Scientific Research and Technological Development Projects - 2010, which set forth the general terms under which funding may be granted to support scientific and technological research projects through national funding sources and, when eligible, co-funded by the European Regional Development Fund (ERDF) and managed by the Fundação para a Ciência e a Tecnologia (FCT). - Announcement of Call for Proposals, which sets forth technical stipulations not defined in the regulations or limits the general terms set forth in the regulations.
+Regulations Governing Access to Funding for Scientific Research and Technological Development Projects - 2010, which set forth the general terms under which funding may be granted to support scientific and technological research projects through national funding sources and, when eligible, co-funded by the European Regional Development Fund (ERDF) and managed by the Fundação para a Ciência e a Tecnologia (FCT).
+Announcement of Call for Proposals, which sets forth technical stipulations not defined in the regulations or limits the general terms set forth in the regulations.
 Generally the Announcement of the Call establishes the financial envelope of the call, the maximum amount of funding for each project, the deadlines for submission and the criteria used to evaluate the proposals.